Subclass 489 - Skilled Regional (Provisional) Visa

 - a valid and positive skills assessment for your nominated occupation

-- at least ‘Competent’ English language proficiency.
+- at least ‘Competent’ English language proficiency

-- at least 60 points
+- at least 60 points on the points test

 Go to the DIBP website for more detailed information on these requirements as well as other relevant requirements.
 Please note that you also need to meet the Tasmanian Government nomination requirements to be eligible for state sponsorship.

 If you are nominated by the Tasmanian Government for this visa you must commit to living in Tasmania for two years after your visa has been granted.

 You must also meet any one of the following minimum requirements: